St. Paul’s Food Pantry

-Throughout the COVID-19 pandemic, the Food Pantry will continue to be held on the third Wednesday of each month, when we serve our clients in our parking lot using safe social-distancing practices.
-Each month a notice will go out in our Weekly Vine with specific items needed by the Food Pantry, and a food drive will be held on the Sunday prior to the pantry day.
+The St. Paul’s, Ivy Food Pantry is held on the third Wednesday of each month.
+Our Food Pantry volunteers serve our patrons in our parking lot using safe social-distancing practices.
+Each month a notice will go out in our weekly e-newsletter, The Vine, with specific items needed by the Food Pantry, and a food drive will be held on the Sunday prior to the pantry day.

 Volunteers for the monthly Food Pantry day are needed!
 Sign up to serve by clicking here.
-Food donations may be left outside the back entrance to the food pantry in the marked container.
-A full shopping list may be found here.
-For questions, or for more information, please contact Jane Baer, email@example.com.
+Food donations may be left outside the back entrance to the Food Pantry in the marked container.
+For questions, or for more information, please contact the church office.